 STEP 3 – ONE MONTH OUT

 1. Make a diagram of your floor plan, taking into consideration the location of your electrical outlets and blowing fuses!
+This is you are planning on using sewing machines and ironing boards.
+Check with your host.
+They may have cords.

 2. If you are having food, (lunch) make sure you have enough paper goods for all.
 Include an RSVP, so you will have an accurate headcount